 In this way, there will hardly be a chance that you do not have access to your system, information, application, or files, ensuring that there is no downtime.
-As a simple downtime can bring huge damages for a business, using DRaaS brings the better chances for survival of a business in this competitive world.
+As a simple downtime can bring huge damage to a business, using DRaaS brings better chances for the survival of a business in this competitive world.

 Advantages of Disaster Recovery as a Service (DRaaS)

-- Managing your backups on personal storage can be very costly in terms of money as well as reliability.
+(i) Managing your backups on personal storage can be very unreliable.
 Disaster Recovery as a Service (DRaaS) ensures that your backups are budget-friendly as well as come with amazing reliability.

 Things to consider when you start using Disaster Recovery as a Service

-When you are going to pick any of the Disaster Recovery as a Service (DRaaS) providers, there are some specific things that you need to check.
+When selecting any of the Disaster Recovery as a Service (DRaaS) providers, there are some specific things that you need to check.
 Checking all of these will make sure that you select a Disaster Recovery as a Service provider that brings the best experience.